chef-boneyard/chef-web-docs-2016/includes_resources/includes_resource_remote_file_syntax.rst

 * ``'http://somesite.com/index.php'`` specifies the location of the remote file
 * ``owner``, ``group``, and ``mode`` define the permissions

-The full syntax for all of the attributes that are available to the |resource cookbook_file| resource is:
+The full syntax for all of the attributes that are available to the |resource remote_file| resource is:

 .. code-block:: ruby